RasmusFonseca/SVDcomparison/README.md

 # Running code

-The library depends on CMake, Gnu Scientific Library (GSL), Intels Math Kernel Libraries (MKL) and Nvidias CUDA libraries.
+The code depends on CMake, Gnu Scientific Library (GSL), Intels Math Kernel Libraries (MKL) and Nvidias CUDA libraries.
 Ideally, CMake will find and configure everything but you might need to play around with the CMakeLists.txt to get it working.
 After installing dependencies type
 ```bash
 $ mkdir build
 $ cd build